Necessary and sufficient conditions for the identifiability of isolated loops

 \section{Introduction}

+Identification in dynamic networks has been subject of much research in the last ten years.
+Reference \cite{goncalves-warnick2-2008} is an early paper on this topic, inspired by the systems biology field.
+A network model and a framework for its study was later introduced by Paul Van den Hof and co-workers in the seminal paper \cite{van_den_hof_identification_2013}, which set the stage for the work on identification of dynamic networks.
+This Letter adopts the framework and network model from \cite{van_den_hof_identification_2013}.

-The work on identification of dynamical networks was initiated by Paul Van den Hof and co-workers in the seminal paper \cite{van_den_hof_identification_2013}.
-What characterizes the dynamical networks that they introduced is that the signals are represented by nodes of the network, and these nodes are related to the other nodes through transfer functions.
+What characterizes these dynamical networks is that the signals are represented by nodes of the network, and these nodes are related to the other nodes through transfer functions.
 The identification task consists of identifying these transfer functions on the basis of the signals at the nodes and knowledge of the structure of the network, i.e. the topology of its corresponding graph.
 The identifiability questions could have been addressed on the basis of the existing theory of closed loop identification.
 However, this would have been a daunting task, given that, unlike classical closed loop systems, networks are full of feedback loops and parallel paths.
-Thus, Van den Hof and co-workers saw the advantage of looking at networks as a special class of dynamical systems, with their own specific structure, for which a range of new and challenging identifiability questions deserved to be raised.
-Their initial paper has opened up a whole new field, and not even ten years later a vast amount of challenging questions have been raised and many of them solved.
+The paper \cite{van_den_hof_identification_2013} and the network model framework set up in that paper has opened up a whole new field, and not even ten years later a vast amount of challenging questions have been raised and many of them solved.
 Here is a very brief overview whose purpose is to position the contribution of the present Letter in the sequence of developments.